atmcgrath/END-Digital-Collection/_texts/EN-Cautious-1773.md

 My hand trembles so, that I fear this will not be legible. -- It has never been steady, I think, since my fright; nor, in truth, do I ever go to bed absolute free from apprehensions, though I lock and bolt both my chamber doors -- I hope I have now only honest people about me; but indeed I always thought Dawson so; she had, however, the art to impose upon me.
 How very cautious ought people to be whom they trust, and what servants they take.
 Since the very best are so little to be depended upon!
-We should at least never put ourselves too much in their power -- how uncomfortable is existence, is we must be always slaves to suspicion -- To have nobody near us whom we can trust, nobody on ■whom we can rely -- What a miserable State!
-I declare to you, my dear friend, that I look upon the disposition and corruption among our domestics, to be Serious evils, and greatly detrimental to Society.
--- -- -- -- We must all, in Some Shape, depend upon
-each other, for the comforts and conveniences of life; nor can the highest enjoy themselves -- r -- they cannot indeed subsistr -- without the labour and attendance of the lowest.' -- For my part, I don’t know anything which could have asfedted me more (the loss of my nearest relations and intimate frienda excepted) than this discovery of dawfon’s treacherous behaviour, as She was one of whom I had e ver a very high opinion; but I suppose She, like many of her thoughtless Sex in much Superior Situations, was .weak enough to listen to the tales.of a man who, in order to gratify his own licentious inr clinations, made her believe that he was violently in love with herr-- -- creature j lam afraid She wili susser extremely for her credulity. -- -- -- -- Yet, as much as Sire has injured me, I cannot See her rendered more unhappy, than She must necessa rily be, from the nature of her ossence. -- 1 can never recommend her, indeed, .to another Samily, because I cannot answer for her integrity j but I will take care that She jliall not perl Sir through absolute want- -- -- will relieve her before it comes t
+We should at least never put ourselves too much in their power -- how uncomfortable is existence, is we must be always slaves to suspicion -- To have nobody near us whom we can trust, nobody on whom we can rely -- What a miserable state!
+I declare to you, my dear friend, that I look upon the disposition and corruption among our domestics, to be serious evils, and greatly detrimental to society. -- We must all, in some shape, depend upon each other, for the comforts and conveniences of life; nor can the highest enjoy themselves --  -- they cannot indeed subsist -- without the labour and attendance of the lowest. -- For my part, I don’t know anything which could have affected me more (the loss of my nearest relations and intimate friends excepted) than this discovery of Dawson’s treacherous behaviour, as she was one of whom I had ever a very high opinion; but I suppose she, like many of her thoughtless sex in much superior situations, was weak enough to listen to the tales of a man who, in order to gratify his own licentious inclinations, made her believe that he was violently in love with her. -- Poor creature!
+I am afraid she will suffer extremely for her credulity. -- Yet, as much as she has injured me, I cannot see her rendered more unhappy, than she must necessarily be, from the nature of her offence. -- I can never recommend her, indeed, to another family, because I cannot answer for her integrity; but I will take care that she shall not perish through absolute want. -- I will relieve her before it comes to that, though she shall not be acquainted with the hand which raises her from infamy and indigence, to competence and peace. -- I have employed a person to offer her a retreat in the country, far from the temptations which fire is every day liable to meet with in town. --This is all I can do to Save her from misery who has destroyed my happiness for ever.

-^ ^ ^ XV X
-to that, though Sire Shall not be acquainted with the hand which raises her from infamy and indigence, to competence and peace. -- IHAVE employed a person to osser her a retreat in the country, far from the temptations which fire is every day liable to meet with in town. -- 'this is all I can do to Save her from inisery who has destroyed mj happiness for ever.
+---

-LETTER LXI
+## LETTER LXI.

 Lord Woburn to Mr. Wilmot.

-5 HAVE just got Strength to hold my pen; -- thanks to this divine Charlotte, who will, nevertheless, doom me to endless misery j but I must explain myself -- if I can.
+I have just got strength to hold my pen; -- thanks to this divine Charlotte, who will, nevertheless, doom me to endless misery; but I must explain myself -- if I can.

-Scarce had I finished my last letter to you, when I was obliged to be put to bed, as I was in a high.
-Sever. -- In a very Sew days I was judged to be in imminent danger, -- -1 retained my senses all thetirae, and cannot Say that I felt much disquietude at the Sentence pronounced by my physicians very seriously, though they imagined I did not hear it, to my bro
-I there and sister. -- -1 had, indeed, no concern about my health, but for them who grieved for me Immoderately. -- Their complaints pierced my heart, yet Iwas happy to have it in my power to Seize that opportunity to make ray peace with lady Charlotte. -- • Your brother, Harry, Saw me every day, and acted the part of a real friend. -- Him, therefore, I commi
+Scarce had I finished my last letter to you, when I was obliged to be put to bed, as I was in a high fever. -- In a very few days I was judged to be in imminent danger, -- I retained my senses all the time, and cannot aay that I felt much disquietude at the sentence pronounced by my physicians very seriously, though they imagined I did not hear it, to my brother and sister. -- I had, indeed, no concern about my health, but for them who grieved for me immoderately. -- Their complaints pierced my heart, yet I was happy to have it in my power to seize that opportunity to make my peace with lady Charlotte. -- Your brother, Harry, saw me every day, and acted the part of a real friend. -- Him, therefore, I commissioned to wait upon her, and to tell her, that as I had, posiibly, but a few hours to live, her pardon would be the greatest, the only satisfaction I was capable of receiving in this life. -- Harry most readily undertook this business, and related his success in the following words. -- But neither my hand nor my heart is steady enough to go on. -- I must resume my pen bye and bye.
-H 3 fiioned
-y XX X a X ^ X y.j X
-Slioned to wait upon her, and to tell her, that as I had, posiibly, but a fewhoursto live, her pardon would be the greatest, t’ne only Satisfaction I was capable of receiving in this life. -- Harry most readily undertook this businefs, and related his success in the following words. -- But neither my hand nor my heart is Steady enough to go on -- "I mvrst resume my pen bye and bye.

 ---

 ## IN CONTINUATION.

-I am a little recovered, So will proceed. --
+I am a little recovered, so will proceed. --

-"When I arrived in St, james’s Square, " Said Harry, "I resused to send in my name, though the Servant asked me more than once, that he might tell his lady who wanted to Speak with her. -- Let her know, " replied I, "that a gentleman wislies to See her upon particular business, but has not the honour to be acquainted with her. -- From her extreme caution, I was asraid that I Slrould not get at the Sight of
+"When I arrived in St. James’s Square," said Harry, "I resused to send in my name, though the Servant asked me more than once, that he might tell his lady who wanted to Speak with her. -- Let her know, " replied I, "that a gentleman wislies to See her upon particular business, but has not the honour to be acquainted with her. -- From her extreme caution, I was asraid that I Slrould not get at the Sight of

 her. -- -- At last, however, Sire came down into the parlour, accompanied by one of the sinest girls I ever